KyeongHyeon0821/deep-learning-practice/README.md

 ## Notes

-- Examples are based on classroom exercises and selected topics from *Deep Learning from Scratch*.
+- Examples are based on classroom exercises for the Deep Learning course.
+- Most examples are implemented using NumPy and TensorFlow (Keras).
 - Some examples use the MNIST dataset for training and inference.
 - Large dataset files are not included in this repository.